css/csso/README.md

 #### Scopes

-`scopes` is using on restructing stage for more agressive rule moving.
-It can be used for isolated CSS "modules" which classes exclusively used on some markup.
+Scopes is designed for CSS scope isolation solutions such as [css-modules](https://github.com/css-modules/css-modules).
+Scopes are similar to namespaces and defines lists of class names that exclusively used on some markup.
+This information allows the optimizer to move rulesets more agressive.
+Since it assumes selectors from different scopes can't to be matched on the same element.
+That leads to better ruleset merging.

 Suppose we have a file: